mhurley100/pands-project/README.md

 ### Multivariate Plots
+Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9]and python.org [6]are used as learning resources and training tools for Iris-2.py. and Iris-3.py.
+Pairplots analyse the relationship between each variable to understand how to explain a relationship between variables.

+Pandas, seaborn, matplotlib and csv libraries are imported.
+Pandas analyses the data and performs statistical analysis.
+Pandas plots graphs with the matplotlib library.
+Seaborn libraries are used to compare the distributions of each species of Iris using seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] as resources.

 In the command line interface run Iris-2.py.
 Iris-2.py uses graphics to aid analysis and identification of trends within the dataset using the seaborn visualisation library.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.

+Program outputs:
+1. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
+    - e.g.setosa - dataset[dataset['class']=='Iris-setosa'].
+2. Pair plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length):
+    - g = sns.pairplot(dataset, hue='class', markers=["o", "s", "D"])
+3. Use seaborn pairgrid functionality on the dataset: g = sns.PairGrid(dataset, hue="class", palette="Set2", hue_kws={"marker": ["o", "s", "D"]})
+Generate scatter plot using seaborn: g = g.map(plt.scatter, linewidths=1, edgecolor="w", s=40)
+3. Show the plot.
+The box plot is displayed using the following code: plt.show()

+### Observe data:
 Iris-Setosa stands out as being easy to classify given the 4 dimensions.
 - 2 scatter plots are generated to demonstrate the correlation between sepal width and length and petal width and length for each class of Iris.
 From the scatter matrix you can see that Iris Setosa is almost completely identifiable based on sepal width and length and petal width and length.
 This is clearly demonstrated in the scatter plot matrices.